ERIKA GÓMEZ.

 Conceptual Direction & Editorial Practice

-Erika Gómez works at the intersection of communication, conceptual construction, visual languages, and narrative systems, focusing her practice on how perception is configured around brands, spaces, and identities within the fields of architecture, interiors, art, hospitality and luxury brands.
+Erika Gómez works at the intersection of communication, conceptual construction, narrative systems, and visual languages, focusing her practice on how perception is configured around identities, spaces, and brands, within the fields of art, architecture, interiors, hospitality and luxury brands.

 With more than 30 years of experience in marketing, brand strategy, trend analysis, and leadership roles within international companies, her work has consistently explored how communication shapes cultural and commercial contexts.
 Alongside her professional practice, her work as a lecturer across universities and business schools further deepened her understanding of how narratives influence perception and shape the way we understand the world.